-A third-party player can assign up to ten punishment points (in increments of 2s) to a PD player in each scenario.
-For each punishment point assigned, the punisher needs to pay one point, but the payoff of the recipient (PD player) is then reduced by three points.
-The cost ratio of 1:3 is commonly used in third-party punishment experiments (e.g., Fischbacher and Fehr, 2004; Kamei, 2020).
+third-party punishment experiments (e.g., Fischbacher and Fehr, 2004; Kamei, 2020).
 Scenarios (a), (b), (c) and (d) are referred to as "mutual cooperation", "betrayal", "victim", and "mutual defection," respectively.
-Punishment of a PD player in the "betrayal" or "mutual defection" scenario is called "prosocial," while third-party punishment in the "mutual cooperation" or "victim" scenario is called "antisocial".
-There are no decisions for PD players to make in Stage 2.
-They are instead asked to submit their belief about the average number of punishment points assigned by third parties in each of the four scenarios, in the groups they do not belong to.
+Punishment of a PD player in the "betrayal" or "mutual defection" scenario is called "prosocial," while third-party punishment in the "mutual cooperation" or "victim" scenario is called "anti-social".9 There are no decisions for PD players to make in Stage 2.
+They are instead asked to submit their belief about the average number of punishment points assigned by third parties in each of the four scenarios, in the groups they do not belong to.10